GProst/awesome-pwa/e2e/README.md

 ## Environment variables:

+* ENABLE_VIDEO - BrowserStack will record video for all tests, not only for tests with type = `video`.
 * APP_URL - url of the app to open by WebDriver
 * CODEBUILD_RESOLVED_SOURCE_VERSION - used to get Git commit SHA
 * CODEBUILD_BUILD_ID - used to get AWS CodeDeploy build ID